TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

    .. method:: get_doctest(string, globs, name, filename, lineno)

-      Extract all doctest examples from the given string, and collect them into a :class:`DocTest` object.
+      Extract all doctest examples kutoka the given string, and collect them into a :class:`DocTest` object.

       *globs*, *name*, *filename*, and *lineno* are attributes for the new